roytang/blog/content/post/2017/12/movies-tv-2017/index.md

 toc: true
 ---

-This is an archive of movies/TV I watched in 2017 that haven't otherwise had blog posts, scrobbled together from social media posts.
+This is an archive of movies/TV I watched in 2017 that haven't otherwise had blog posts, cobbled together from social media posts.

 ### Movies